 - Encouraging scholarly and scientific investigation in the field of childhood trauma, by building research time and mentoring in to the fellow’s weekly schedule.

 The fellow is expected to develop the following competencies through participation in training activities:

 - Postdoctoral fellows will demonstrate competence in the use of assessment tools including structured diagnostic interviews, to provide thorough diagnostic evaluations of clients seeking help for trauma related symptoms and a wide range of other mental health concerns.
 These skills are developed by carrying out approximately two diagnostic interviews per month during the training year.

 - The fellow will show competence in selecting, administering, interpreting, and integrating data from psychological testing to answer referral questions related to the treatment of children exposed to trauma.
 Training is provided through a didactic seminar and weekly supervision.
 The fellow is required to show proficiency using a range of cognitive tests, trauma-specific measures and behavior checklists, objective personality questionnaires, and projective measures.
 The number of assessments completed in the training year is contingent on types of testing needed and social distancing measures designed for patient and trainee safety.

-- The fellow will show initial skill at supervising students by training externs on scoring, interpreting, and integrating data from psychological testing.
+- The fellow will show initial skill at supervising students by training doctoral interns on scoring, interpreting, and integrating data from psychological testing.
 They practice under supervision in this training activity.